4O4/node-mtasa/README.md

 # MTA:SA SDK for Node.js

-Simple module to simplify integration of external apps with MTA:SA servers.
+Lightweight module to simplify integration of external apps with MTA:SA servers.
 Uses the standard HTTP call interface.

 ## Installation